Dmytro Korchynsky: Post-UNA-UNSO political career

 In the fall of 2004, Korchynsky participated in the presidential elections.
 After losing in the first round, Korchynsky supported pro-Russian candidate Viktor Yanukovych.
 After Viktor Yushchenko was announced as winner, Korchynsky joined the opposition.

 In 2005, the Russian Putinist youth organisation Nashi invited Korchynsky to a youth summer camp to teach "how to prevent public disturbances" and how to confront the threat of an Orange Revolution reprisal in Russia.
 Together with Oleksii Arestovych, Korchynsky traveled to Moscow to attend a conference of the Eurasian Movement of Aleksandr Dugin.

 In 2013 during the Euromaidan protests, 300 members of the Bratstvo organization led by Korchynsky attacked the presidential administration building (of then president Viktor Yanukovych).
 He then became a fugitive on the international wanted list of the Ministry of Internal Affairs for his role in inciting riots during the Euromaidan-related 1 December 2013 Euromaidan riots.
 On 2 January 2013, during the program The Freedom of Speech (ICTV) on ICTV, Serhiy Sobolev claimed that Korchynsky cooperates with Viktor Medvedchuk.

 In the 2014 Ukrainian parliamentary election, Korchynsky's wife Oksana placed 24th on the (nationwide) party list of the Radical Party; she was elected into the Verkhovna Rada.

+In June 2020, Korchynsky assaulted gay soldier Viktor Pylypenko on live TV, throwing a glass of water in his face and calling Pylypenko's homosexuality "not traditional" and shouting homophobic slangs at him.

 After the Revolution of Dignity, Korchynsky returned to Ukraine and founded the St. Mary's battalion to fight against pro-Russian separatists in the Russo-Ukrainian War.
 Russia has opened several criminal cases against Korchynsky on "terrorist" charges.